harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software-conda-mamba.md

     conda update -n base -c defaults conda
     ```

-    2. If you're using bioconda, make sure your [channels are set up to give bioconda priority](#channels).
+    Also, if you're using bioconda, make sure your [channels are set up to give bioconda priority](#channels).

 ??? question "3.
 What if, after I install the package, I try to run it and see `[package name]: command not found`?"